SHARE

 1. Time lost on project status meetings

 Communication is crucial in completing projects, but team members often complain that having to give regular reports and sit through those meetings is just a loss of their time.
 Similarly, managers cannot be expected to hold onto every single report from each team.
 Instead of scribbling down what’s happening on various projects, they should have time to come up with strategies for development.
+A good way out of this situation is using a web-based project management tool, where workers can report back on individual tasks and activities.
+Managers won’t have to ask each team member for constant updates ‚Äì they will have the status of every section of the project right in front of their eyes.

 2. Using the wrong tools

 Many companies still rely on desktop applications that don’t work in collaborative environments.
 Constantly updating and sending out one Excel file is an easy way to generating confusion and file chaos.
 Another problem with desktop applications is that the information is often outdated because it can’t be processed in real-time.
+That’s why a web-based solution that can be accessed, edited and shared by several members of the team is always a better idea than a traditional application.

 3. Resource conflicts